-Reynolds predicts half-million pound savings from streamlining deliveries with TruckstopsJuly 28th, 2016
+Reynolds predicts half-million pound savings from streamlining deliveries with TruckstopsNovember 28th, 2017

-Reynolds delivers nationwide to customers such as Hyatt Hotels and Pizza Express from a 140,000 sq ft national distribution facility at Waltham Cross, Hertfordshire, and through a network of five regional distribution bases and two outbases.
-It uses 250 temperature-controlled vehicles.
+It operates from a state-of-the-art 140,000 sq ft national distribution facility at Waltham Cross, Hertfordshire, and through a network of five regional distribution bases and two outbases.
+Its mixed distribution fleet is made up of 250 temperature-controlled vehicles.

-Reynolds needed software to plan multi-drop fixed-route deliveries to its growing customer base at widely differing frequencies (daily, every two or three days, weekly and so on), and to allow for Saturday deliveries.
+Any new system needed the ability to plan multi-drop deliveries at widely differing frequencies (daily, every two or three days, weekly and so on), and to allow for Saturday deliveries.

-The company’s IT department has developed a custom data export routine, which allows order details to be transferred rapidly to Truckstops from its order processing system.
+He says a key step in the early days was to get the data input into Truckstops right.
+“Initially this took time, but our IT department has now developed a custom data export routine, which allows order details to be transferred rapidly to Truckstops from our order processing system.”

 Truckstops appealed to us because it is straight forward to use, yet it is remarkably powerful, and provides a solid modelling platform